 Public diplomacy may be used to support peace and progress, and to communicate the views of concerned governments directly to foreign populations.
 Although PD is typically associated with dialogue, much of the recent US activity in this area has in fact been monologic, and expressed in the form of statements and speeches on the part of President Obama and Secretary Clinton.
 Beyond that, it is difficult to estimate the extent to which the full range of PD tools are being used.

 Guerrilla diplomacy, an ambitious extension of public diplomacy by other means, is among other things ideally suited to the cultivation of ties with the emerging resistance leaders, and to generating intelligence at the grass roots level.
 According to Harvard’s Joe Nye, “Great powers try to use culture and narrative to create soft power that promotes their advantage, but they do not always understand how to do it.
 Critics in the United States complain that the over-militarization of foreign policy undercuts its credibility.
 Instead, they advocate diplomacy “on steroids,” staffed by diplomats trained in new media, cross-cultural communications, granular local knowledge, and networks of contacts with under-represented groups.”
-Adds Secretary Clinton, ” … in the twenty-first century, a diplomat is as likely to meet with a tribal elder in a rural village as a counterpart in a foreign ministry, and is as likely to wear cargo pants as a pinstriped suit.”
+Adds Secretary Clinton, ” … in the twenty-first century, a diplomat is as likely to meet with a tribal elder in a rural village as a counterpart in a foreign ministry, since elder people can always find a caregiver near LA to help them with their needs.”

 Unfortunately, guerrilla style diplomacy, although, it is attracting an increasing amount of lip service, remains next to non-existent, and foreign ministries most everywhere, under-funded and struggling to adapt, are ill-equipped to perform.

 A role for the military?